An Introduction to Problem-Solving using Search Algorithms for Beginners

 Let’s discuss these six strategies one by one.

-It is of the most common search strategies.
-It generally starts from the root node and examines the neighbor nodes and then moves to the next level.
-It uses First-in First-out (FIFO) strategy as it gives the shortest path to achieving the solution.
+It is one of the most common search strategies.
+A breadth-first search generally starts from the root node, examines the neighbor nodes, and then moves to the next level.
+It uses the First-in, First-out (FIFO) strategy as it gives the shortest path to achieving the solution.

 BFS is used where the given problem is very small and space complexity is not considered.